 Nintendo shipped an accessory known as the GameBoy Link Cable which plugged a Game Boy Advance into the GC controller port, so games could upload small programs to the GBA and treat it as a special controller.
 This interesting feature enabled unique interactions and content in some games.

-Well, unlike the competition, not only Nintendo required users to buy extra accessories to access online content, but they also didn’t deploy any internet service that publishers could rely on , making developers solely responsible for providing the necessary internet infrastructure.
+Well, unlike the competition, not only did Nintendo require users to buy extra accessories to access online content, but they also didn’t deploy any internet service that publishers could rely on , making developers solely responsible for providing the necessary internet infrastructure.

 As a result, while online gaming was a possible feature, it didn’t get widely adopted and only a tiny amount of games made use of this.

 Nintendo has been in this game for quite some time, so it’s no news that they included security mechanisms to prevent running unauthorised software or games from a different region.
-Furthermore, due to the new range of I/O that the Gamecube provides, the attack surface got significantly larger.
-So we can organise it into these areas:
+Furthermore, due to the new range of I/O that the GameCube provides, the attack surface got significantly larger.

 Even though this is the first Nintendo console to use the disc medium, attempting to play pirated copies of games just wasn’t going to be easy.
-The miniDVD is protected by using proprietary bar-codes on the inner side of the disc, in addition to having its data encrypted.
-The validation and decryption process works seamlessly: The miniDVD controller takes care it while the system is limited on only requesting the data.
+The miniDVD is protected by using proprietary bar codes on the inner side of the disc, in addition to having its data encrypted.
+The validation and decryption process works seamlessly: The miniDVD controller takes care of it while the system is limited to only requesting the data.

 The hardware composing the DVD reader can be imagined as a fortress wall which is only accessed using a series of commands, the miniDVD controller features a proprietary CPU that will take care of deciding if the inserted disc is genuine or not, and if it’s not, no command issued by the main CPU will convince to read it otherwise.

-Another possible path of exploitation consists in using the external I/O available to load Homebrew programs.
-Although, without cracking the DVD reader first, the only other option available is to try to take control of the first program that the Gamecube loads, and that is… The IPL.
+Another possible path of exploitation consists of using the external I/O available to load Homebrew programs.
+Although, without cracking the DVD reader first, the only other option available is to try to take control of the first program that the GameCube loads, and that is… The IPL.

 That means that by reversing engineering the BIOS and replacing the chip with a modified one, one would be able to run, let’s say, a file reader, and from there execute programs received from the accessory ports (assuming the additional hardware is plugged in).

-Although at first this is not that simple: The IPL chip is encrypted using XOR conditionals and a Ciphertext, making it ‘impossible’ to reverse engineer.
+Be as it may, the IPL chip is encrypted using XOR conditionals and a Cipher-text , making it ‘impossible’ to reverse engineer.

-Some people eventually discovered that the hardware that handles the decryption of the IPL contained a bug which allowed to capture the Ciphertext used .
-With this, another ROM could be constructed and encrypted with the same cypher so the Gamecube boots it as its own!
+Defeat: Hackers eventually discovered that the hardware that handles the decryption of the IPL contained a bug that enabled them to capture the Cipher-text used .
+With this, another ROM could be constructed and encrypted with the same cypher so the GameCube boots it as its own!

-As if that wasn’t enough, hackers discovered methods to trick the miniDVD reader into loading conventional DVDs.
+As if that wasn’t enough, hackers also found new methods to trick the miniDVD reader into loading conventional DVDs.

-Before those two mechanisms were discovered, there was actually a much simpler way of loading arbitrary code without any modification whatsoever, it simply consisted in hijacking the online protocol.
+Before those two mechanisms were discovered, there was actually a much simpler way of loading arbitrary code without any modification whatsoever.
+This method consisted of hijacking the online protocol.

-Some games like Phantasy Star Online implemented their own online functionality, this could be updated by downloading an updated executable (DOL file) from the company’s servers, so as you can see, this was a man-in-the-middle attack waiting to happen…
+Some games like Phantasy Star Online implemented their own online functionality, which could be updated by downloading an updated executable (DOL file) from the company’s servers, and the latter didn’t implement any security in its protocol.
+So, as you can see, this was a man-in-the-middle attack waiting to happen…

 Well, this is it, the 10th article!